Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape Transmission Technical Service Bulletin

 Ford Escape Problems: Keep up with all transmission issues.
-Ford issues a series of technical service bulletins or TSBs that address specific model-year Escape vehicles with known transmission failures.
+Ford issues a series of technical service bulletins (TSBs) that address specific model-year Escape vehicles with known transmission failures.

 1. Transmission Recall: Gear Lever Disconnection (15V606000/15S28)

 Ford Motors issued a recall in October 2015 due to a faulty gear lever bolt on CD4E transmissions installed in Ford Escapes and Mercury Mariners manufactured between 2001 and 2008.
-In certain cases, these models may have received remanufactured CD4E transmissions manufactured between June and July 2015, and the transmission lever bolt may not be tightened properly.
+In some instances, these models may have received remanufactured CD4E transmissions manufactured between June and July 2015, and the transmission lever bolt may not be adequately tightened.

 The danger is that if the transmission lever is disengaged from the transmission, this could trick the driver into believing the vehicle is in the Parking position when it is not, causing unexpected vehicle movement and potentially resulting in property damage or personal injury.